 Coconut water and bananas contain high amounts of potassium to regulate and maintain healthy cell activity and boost your energy, while the fiber and antioxidants in oranges contribute to your digestive health and general well-being.

 - ½ cup coconut water

 Add all ingredients to a blender and blend until smooth.

 Berry Citrus Energy Drink

-Berries contain natural sugars which don't burden your system and slowly release the energy throughout the whole day.
+Berries contain natural sugars that don't overwhelm your system and slowly release their energy throughout the whole day.
 Combine them with lime juice and mint for a fresh twist.

 - 1 cup pure/tap water

 - 1 lime, juice only

 - 4–5 mint leaves